sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part1.md

 The language was simplified where possible, restrictions were removed and various inconsistencies were resolved.
 New APIs, enhanced protected and generic types enable designers to build the next generation of verification libraries.
-To achieve these improvements, the VHDL working group continues to build on the existing strengths of VHDL: strong typing, early bug detection and clear language semantics remain the key features of VHDL.
+To achieve these improvements, the VHDL working group continues to build on the existing strengths of VHDL: strong typing, early bug detection and clear language semantics.

 # Reviving the VHDL standard